 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and believes that when we all contribute to exchanging our best ideas, everyone wins!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and believes that when we can all exchange ideas openly, we all win!

 Looking for more phrases, ways to use English everyday, or get the conversation started?
 Sign up for our newsletter or check out the website!